Tuku Morgan: Early life and family

-Born in Auckland on 7 October 1957, Morgan affiliates to the Tainui iwi confederation.
-He was educated at St Stephen's School, Bombay from 1970 to 1971, and Huntly College from 1971 to 1976.
-He then gained a Diploma of Teaching, and taught English and Māori studies at Huntly College from 1980 to 1982, and Birkdale College (1982).
-His brother-in-law is Tau Henare.
+Morgan was educated at St Stephen's School, Bombay from 1970 to 1971, and Huntly College from 1971 to 1976.
+He then gained a Diploma of Teaching from Epsom Teachers' College and taught English and Māori studies at Huntly College from 1980 to 1982, then at Birkdale College (1982).
+In the 1980s, Morgan attended a Māori land protest where he was convicted of obstructing a police officer and ordered to do community service.